Univ-Wyo-Education/S20-2150/Lectures/Lect-14/Lect-14.md

 1. Homework 2 is nearly done getting graded  - and will soon be return.
 2. Homework 3 .
 Hm..
-3. Homework 4 - Build a MARIA emulator.
+3. Homework 4 - Build a MARIE emulator.

 ## In the News